-HE BOUNTY OF THE ECONOMIC expansion since the Great Recession has been distributed unevenly across industries, geographies, and individuals.
+THE BOUNTY OF THE ECONOMIC expansion since the Great Recession has been distributed unevenly across industries, geographies, and individuals.
 Many have found themselves on the wrong side of globalization, mechanization, and technological change-as well as having first-hand experience with numerous other social and economic factors like low-performing schools, the disintegration of the nuclear family, and the community distress wrought by substance abuse.

 The four tickets to the middle class higher education, good health care, a house, and a retirement nest egg-are increasingly beyond the financial reach of too many Americans.
 In this report, we present our analysis of how middle-class families have become less economically secure.
 For at least 40 years, household income levels have changed at uneven rates depending upon whether one is "rich," "poor," or somewhere in-between.
-For Kentucky families, incomes at the 25th percentile-what some might consider "lower middle class"-declined 7.8 percent in real dollars.
-By comparison, incomes at the 75th percentile, or "upper middle \$10210 class," increased for Kentucky and the U.S. by around 11.3 and 23 percent, respectively, in real dollars, from the late 1970s to the mid-2010s.
+For Kentucky families, incomes at the 25th percentile-what some might consider "lower middle class"-declined 4.9 percent in real dollars.
+By comparison, incomes at the 75th percentile, or "upper middle class," increased for Kentucky and the U.S. by around 15.8 and 24.7 percent, respectively, in real dollars, from the late 1970s to the mid-2010s.

 A series of reports, studies, and books released over the last few years have focused on the plight of the working class.
 The Economic Report of the President, for example, points out that the share of pretax income going to the top 1 percent increased from 8 percent to 18 percent from 1975 to 2014.
-Toward the end of

-2015, the Pew Research Center released a report entitled The American Middle Class is Losing Ground.
+Toward the end of 2015, the Pew Research Center released a report entitled The American Middle Class is Losing Ground.
 They present statistics showing how the size of the American middle class has been slowly contracting since the early 1970s.
 For example, 61 percent of American adults lived in middle-income households in 1971, but this has steadily decreased since then and is estimated to be 50 percent in 2015.
+The Census Bureau estimates that in 2018 the "richest" 20 percent of households had 52 percent of the income-more than in 1967 when the upper 20 percent of Americans had 43.6 percent of the income.